Chaostheorie/argon/README.md

 The interface is for several reasons (mainly the actual userspace) written in German.
 This will be changed with mutltilang (eng and de) support in `v.0.1.4`.

+After installing packages with `npm` remeber to run `rebuild`.
+The script for Linux/ MacOS differs from the windows script due to the different kinds of execution targets.

 To change the used instance edit the url (const) in the main.ts to fit your domain (scheme: `https://HOST/jsonrpc.php` e.g. <https://www.schulerzbistum.de/jsonrpc.php>)

 ### How to setup a development environment

 You will need to clone the application with git or download the zip and unpack it.

 To get the base dependencies execute `npm install` in the `argon` root folder.
 You will most likely need a global installation of `tsc` (`npm install -g tsc`) to compile the typescript dependencies and other files.
 The same may apply (depending on your npm installation) for electron-forge-cli (`npm install -g electron-forge-cli`).
+Remeber to rebuild!

 You can execute following scripts (`npm run-script <script>`):